Dates: 26th - 29th July 2018

 Location: Lulworth Castle, Dorset

-You may have heard of Festival, the Isle of Wight mega festival that attracts over 55,000 people a year – but you may know less of its ‘little sister’; one that is specifically catered to families with young children, and draws almost as many people (admittedly most of them of a smaller stature).
+You may have heard of Bestival, the mega festival that began life on the Isle of Wight, which attracts over 55,000 people a year – but you may know less of its ‘little sister’; one that is specifically catered to families with young children, and draws almost as many people (admittedly most of them of a smaller stature).
 With unbelievable displays, performances and activities, as well as fantastic musical line-ups for the growns, this is a brilliant event to come to – with or without your children!

 Camp Bestival was set up in 2008, by BBC Radio 1 DJ Rob da Bank and his wife Josie (also the masterminds behind the original).
 It has won multiple awards and has a capacity of up to 30,000 people, held in the grounds of the magnificent Lulworth Castle in Dorset.
 Musically it involves a four-day line-up that usually includes big names of the moment as well as the not too distant past, on top of performances by comedians, theatre groups and literary workshops.

 For the children, there are even more enchanting attractions on offer; every facet of their imagination and amusement is tailored to.
 Strolling through the festival, one might pass a wondering group of acrobats performing feats high amongst the crowd, or see a giant padded bear meandering over the grass – there are surprise delights at every corner.